REStud/data-editor/before.md

 - Can the publisher ensure access to the exact same version of the data you are using?

 ## Example
-- Is the dataset citable?
+- How can your dataset be cited?
     - U.S. Bureau of the Census, 2005.
 "Longitudinal Business Database (LBD)" https://www.census.gov/ces/dataproducts/datasets/lbd.html
 - Have other published articles used this dataset?
 If so, give precise citations.
     -  Timothy Dunne, J. Bradford Jensen, Mark J. Roberts.
 2009.
 "Producer Dynamics: New Evidence from Micro Data."
 University of Chicago Press.